volcengine/verl/recipe/genrm_api/README.md

 ## Advanced: Customizing Your GenRM

-You can use sgLang server with data parallel for faster inference:
+You can use sglang server with data parallel for faster inference:

 ```bash
 CUDA_VISIBLE_DEVICES=0,1,2,3 python -m sglang_router.launch_server --model-path dyyyyyyyy/Qwen2.5-1.5B-GenRM-QueryOnly --dp 4